What are the legal fees and costs of buying a new-build home?

 Remember, that on top of the legal paperwork, your solicitor is responsible for transferring the ownership of the property.
 They will also arrange various environmental and local authority searches to ensure that there’s nothing in the area that may affect the value of your home.

 The cost of legal fees typically ranges from £300 to £1500.

 Land Registry fee

-The Land Registry are in charge of registering the property under the new owners’ name.
-There are a range of services that the Land Registry offer, relating to registration, information and land charges.
-They also have a helpful calculator that can help you to estimate the cost of the service.
+HM Land Registry offers a range of other services relating to registration and land charges.
+They also have a handy calculator to help you to estimate the cost of the service.